Skip to main content

 Using push notifications

-One of the ways of delivering messages from the Nevis Mobile Authentication backend to the mobile application is to use the push notification channel.
-All out-of-band use cases can use this channel to involve the mobile application in any FIDO operation that is triggered from outside the mobile application.
+One method for delivering messages from the Nevis Mobile Authentication backend to the mobile application is through the push notification channel.

 The Nevis Mobile Authentication SDK provides an API which is responsible for registering, updating and deregistering push notification capabilities with the Nevis Mobile Authentication backend.
 Any interaction with the push notification provider is managed separately by the mobile application.
 Typically, a dedicated SDK is used to ease integration with the provider.